Sam Charney

-Sam Charney is an American businessman and founder of Charney Companies.
-He is also an art collector.
+Sam Charney is an American real estate developer and the founder of Charney Companies, a real estate development firm based in Long Island City, New York.

+Early life and education

+Charney grew up in Manhattan and attended the Dalton School.
+After graduating from Bates College, Charney enrolled in the Harvard Graduate School of Design.
+He received a Master's from New York University.

 Career

-From 2004 to 2012, Charney worked as a project executive for Two Trees Management, developing over 1 million square feet of office space and housing; he also co-founded Two Tree's construction company GreenStar Builders.
-Charney’s first development project, the rehabilitation of an 1859 warehouse at 164 Atlantic Avenue, won a Brooklyn Building Award for best adaptive reuse.
+From 2004 to 2012, Charney worked as a project executive for Two Trees Management, developing over 1 million square feet of office space and housing.
+He also co-founded Two Tree's construction company GreenStar Builders.
+His work there earned him Brooklyn Building Awards for the West Elm Corporate Offices and the Waterfront Media Headquarters as well as for the adaptive-reuse rehabilitation of the 1859 warehouse at 164 Atlantic Avenue, his first development project.

 He founded his own real estate firm, Charney Companies, in 2013.
 As his first solo project, he “took all the equity [he] had saved up and bought a piece of land in Long Island City.”
 This lot later became The Jackson Condominium, an 11-story development near MoMA PS1 that features a lobby mosaic wall designed by Tom Fruin.

-He currently serves as Principal at Charney Co., developing over 2 million mixed-use square feet in Long Island City, Williamsburg, and Gowanus.

-Charney sits on the boards of the Brooklyn Museum, Queens Museum, and Pursuit, a nonprofit focused on adult education and job training, as well as the facilities committee of the Brooklyn Public Library.
-He is also an art collector.
-His collection includes works by Honor Titus, Shepard Fairey, Keith Haring, Kaws, JR, Swoon, Banksy, Marc Chagall, Louise Nevelson, and Alexander Calder.

-Sam Charney received the Developer of the Year award at the RED Residential Awards in New York City in October 2025, recognizing his leadership and impact in real estate development through Charney Companies.
+In 2024, Charney's firm acquired 99 Claremont Avenue, a former Union Theological Seminary dormitory in Morningside Heights, Manhattan for $38 million, marking his first project in the borough, and converted it into student housing.
+In July 2026, his firm sold the redeveloped property to Columbia University for $122 million.

 Personal life

-Charney grew up in Manhattan and attended the Dalton School.
-While in high school, he was an errand boy for a Soho gallery; the experience led him to pursue a major in art history, with an emphasis on street art.

-After graduating from Bates College, Charney enrolled in the Harvard Graduate School of Design.
-He received a Master's from New York University.

-In 2012, he was awarded the NYU Award for Humanitarianism for his work with blind athletes.
-He was included on Crain's 2022 Notable Leaders in Real Estate.

-Charney is a Democrat and has made donations to Eric Adams’ mayoral re-election campaign.
+Charney is married with 2 children, is a Democrat and has made donations to Eric Adams' mayoral re-election campaign.

+Charney serves as vice chair of the board of trustees of the Queens Museum.
+He also sits on the boards of the Brooklyn Museum and Pursuit, a nonprofit focused on adult education and job training, and serves on the Construction Committee of the Brooklyn Public Library.

+He has been listed among The Real Deals TRD 100, and was recognized on City & State's "Brooklyn Power 100" and "Queens Power 100" lists.
+He was also named to Crain's New York Business "Notable Leaders in Real Estate" list in 2022.
+In 2026, Forbes Romania named him "Developer of the Year".